-- Keep the air humid through use of a humidifier or by placing a humidity tray below the plants.
+- Keep the air humid with a general humidity level of at least 60% through the use of a humidifier or by placing a humidity tray below the plants.

-- Water deeply once a week (or when the plant begins to wilt) using water that has been allowed to sit for 24 hours.
+- Water deeply once a week (or when the plant begins to wilt) using water allowed to sit for 24 hours.
 Morning watering is best.